-I was 10 when Maradona broke my heart with his infamous ‘Hand of God’ goal in the semi-final against England, which put us out of the 1986 World Cup.
+I was 10 when Maradona broke my heart with his infamous ‘Hand of God’ goal in the quarter-final against England, which put us out of the 1986 World Cup.
 I’ve never quite forgiven him.

 Having never been to South America, I was determined to put this right by visiting Argentina.
 Following my love of mountains, Patagonia was an area of the world I’d wanted to visit for a long time; so I embarked on a Buenos Aires to Patagonia itinerary, a journey packed full of beautiful hikes, gigantic glaciers and exceptional wildlife.
 I also hoped deep down that I might finally let myself forgive Maradona.